SkillsUnion/tamkeen-software/docs/1-frontend/javascript-2/es6-common-syntax.md

 ## Arrow functions

-Arrow functions are Rocket's preferred syntax for writing functions in ES6 due to their conciseness and wide adoption.
-There are technical considerations for when to use arrow functions vs other function declaration syntax, but none of them should matter for Rocket's Bootcamp.
+Arrow functions are a new way for writing functions in ES6 due to their conciseness and wide adoption.
+There are technical considerations for when to use arrow functions vs other function declaration syntax, but none of them should matter for the bootcamp.

 ### 1: Arrow function syntax